 - Along the Bow River Pathway, cyclists and pedestrians will share the pathway for a short stretch (see detour map)

 - During this phase 10th Street and all Memorial Drive lanes will remain open, but flaggers will be on site, when needed, to allow construction vehicle access.

-To improve drainage on Sunnyhill Lane we’re in the final design stages for a solution that will help carry stormwater and snowmelt into the storm system and alleviate some of groundwater seepage from McHugh Bluff.
-This project will include:
+We’re improving drainage on Sunnyhill Lane to help carry stormwater and snowmelt into the storm system and alleviate some of groundwater seepage from McHugh Bluff.
+This project includes: